chetan-AD/GithubConnect/README.md

 # GithubConnect
-An Android app demo that uses a github API to search and fetch user details by user name.
+An Android app demo that uses github API to search and fetch user details by user name.
 It also displays user details(i.e. image, name, bio), user's followers and following List.

 Project is completely written in kotlin.